Chemical Engineering and Applied Chemistry

 The MEng program is designed for engineers who wish to enhance their career opportunities in as little as one year of full-time study.
 Students undergo advanced professional training that is respected by employers and differentiates them in a crowded marketplace.
 The MEng program differs from the MASc and PhD programs in that it is oriented to learning through prescribed courses rather than through research.

-The MEng program can be taken on a full-time, extended full-time, or part-time basis.
+The MEng program can be taken on a full-time, extended full-time (EFT), or part-time basis.
 The part-time option is intended primarily for engineers in full-time professional practice.
+Students may begin the EFT program at different times.

 Minimum Admission Requirements